AFF Fiction Portal

 ‘I am

-the Lorax and I speak for the trees,’ he mused,
+the Lorax and I speak for the trees,’

 remembering one of his favorite books by the famed author Dr. Seuss.
 ‘Someone